aspose-svg/Aspose.SVG-Products/svg/en/net/vectorization/_index.md

 A raster image is a map of pixels - dots or grains - on film, paper or screen.
 Each pixel has its own color.
 Scaling a raster image leads to noise and blurring appearing on it.
 To avoid such artefacts, you can convert a bitmap image into a vector format, for example, into SVG graphics.
 Image vectorization is a way to represent an image in vector form.
 A vector image is based upon a formula — it is not based upon pixels but on primitives such as points, lines, curves, which are represented by mathematical expressions.
 Lines and filled colored areas in such images are represented as mathematical curves that are defined by Cartesian points connected by paths to form them.
 A vector image will have all the benefits of vector graphics and will not be pixelated when scaled.

 You can vectorize image with Aspose.SVG for .NET API in real-time.
 Try our free Image Vectorizer and convert pixel color information into simple geometric objects!
-Please select a PNG image to vectorize.
+Please select an image to vectorize.
+JPG, JPEG, PJP, PJPEG, PNG, BMP, XBM, GIF, TIFF, ICO, IFIF, WEBP and other bitmap formats are supported.

 {{<section "app-pluging" i18n-exclude>}}

-{{<app/svg/imagevectorizer id="1" inputFormat="PNG">}}{{</app/svg/imagevectorizer>}}
+{{<app/svg/imagevectorizer id="1" inputFormat="Image">}}{{</app/svg/imagevectorizer>}}

 {{<section plugin-use>}}
 ---